QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Preliminaries and Building Blocks

-\looseness-1 PIR enables a client to retrieve a data block from a database $\db$ without revealing its index~\cite{chor1998private}.
-In our architecture with synchronized spectrum DBs, we employ a multi-server PIR model where non-colluding servers each hold a copy of the DB~\cite{goldberg2007improving}. \begin{definition} A multi-server PIR scheme involves three algorithms executed between a client and $n$ non-colluding servers: \begin{itemize}[leftmargin=*] \item[-] \looseness-1 ${\{q_i\}_{i=1}^{n} \as \client.\query(\theta, n)}$: The client generates $n$ queries for the target index $\theta$, sending each $q_i$ to server $\db_i$.
+\textbf{(1) Private Information Retrieval:} PIR enables a client to retrieve a data block from a database $\db$ without revealing its index~\cite{chor1998private}.
+In our architecture with synchronized spectrum DBs, we employ a multi-server PIR model where non-colluding servers each hold a copy of the DB~\cite{goldberg2007improving}.